Xiaomi Redmi Note 7 Pro

 - There is no Quick Charge 4.0 charger bundled in the box.

-- There are some issues of ads and bloatware in the UI.
+- There are some issues with ads and bloatware in the UI.

 - The phone gets warm while gaming.